Existence of a regular unimodular triangulation of the edge polytopes of finite graphs: Introduction

 \section{Introduction}

-Let $G$ be a finite connected simple graph and $P_G$ the edge polytope of $G$.
-The combinatorial structure of $P_G$, especially which type of triangulations $P_G$ admits, is an interesting problem and many researches have been done on this topic (see \cite[Capter 5]{Hibi} and references there).

-Let $G$ be a fundamental FHM-graph.
-Ohsugi has obtained a necessary and sufficient condition for $P_G$ to possess a regular unimodular triangulation in \cite{Ohsugi}.
-However, this condition is not so easy to apply to a given graph only by looking at the graph.
+Let $G$ be a finite connected simple graph and $P_G$ be the edge polytope of $G$.
+The combinatorial structure of $P_G$, especially which type of triangulations $P_G$ admits, is an interesting problem, and many research studies have been done on this topic (see \cite[Chapter 5]{dojo} and references therein).
+In \cite{Ohsugi}, Ohsugi obtained a necessary and sufficient condition for $P_G$ to possess a regular unimodular triangulation (there exists a monomial order such that the initial ideal of the toric ideal of the graph $G$ is generated by squarefree monomials).
+However, this condition is not so easy to apply to a given graph just by looking at the graph.

-In this paper, for a fundamental FHM-graph $G$, we will give several criteria for the existence of a regular unimodular triangulation of $P_G$ in terms of some simple data of the graph.
-We also apply our criteria to some examples, including the complete graph $K_6$ with 6 vertices, and show that their edge polytopes possess a regular unimodular triangulation.
+In this paper, for a graph $G$, we will give several criteria for the existence of a regular unimodular triangulation of $P_G$ in terms of some simple data of the graph.
+We also apply our criteria to some examples and show that their edge polytopes possess a regular unimodular triangulation.

 The contents of this paper are as follows.
-In Section 1, we review the definition and some basic results on the fundamental FHM-graphs after \cite{Ohsugi}.
+In Section 1, we review the definitions of and some basic results on the graphs in \cite{Ohsugi}.
 In Section 2, we give several slightly different criteria for $P_G$ to possess a regular unimodular triangulation.
 In Section 3, we show some examples to which our criteria are applicable.